awslabs/gluonts/docs/examples/introduction/Introduction.md

 - It should include a `create_training_network` method that returns the training network configured with any necessary hyperparameters
 - It should include a `create_predictor` method that creates the prediction network, and returns a `Predictor` object

-A `Predictor` defines the `predictor.predict` method of a given predictor.
-This method takes the test dataset, it passes it through the prediction network to take the predictions, and yields the predictions.
+A `Predictor` defines the `predict` method of a given predictor.
+Roughly, this method takes the test dataset, it passes it through the prediction network and yields the predictions.
 You can think of the `Predictor` object as a wrapper of the prediction network that defines its `predict` method.

 Earlier, we used the `make_evaluation_predictions` to evaluate our predictor.
 Internally, the `make_evaluation_predictions` function invokes the `predict` method of the predictor to get the forecasts.